-People with both fibromyalgia and chronic fatigue syndrome have low norepinephrine levels.
+People with either fibromyalgia or chronic fatigue syndrome often have low norepinephrine levels.

-Debilitating migraine headaches may also be a norepinephrine-related disorder that occurs when the sympathetic nervous system’s stores of this brain chemical are depleted.
-(14)
+Debilitating migraine headaches may also be a norepinephrine-related disorder that is triggered when the sympathetic nervous system’s stores of norepinephrine are depleted.

-Parkinson’s, a motor control disease, is usually associated with the death of neurons in the area of the brain that produce dopamine.
+Parkinson’s, a motor control disease, is usually associated with the death of neurons in the area of the brain that produces dopamine.

-But there’s evidence that the problem may be due to norepinephrine as well.
-(15)
+But there is evidence that the problem may be related to norepinephrine as well.

-The loss of norepinephrine may explain some of the non-movement symptoms of this disease such as fatigue and irregular blood pressure.
-(16)
+The loss of norepinephrine may explain some of the non-movement symptoms of this disease, such as fatigue and irregular blood pressure.

-Norepinephrine deficiency may be a contributing factor to Alzheimer’s disease.
+Norepinephrine deficiency may also be a contributing factor in Alzheimer’s disease.

-Normally norepinephrine suppresses brain inflammation which is a possible underlying cause of Alzheimer’s.
+Normally, norepinephrine suppresses brain inflammation which is a suspected underlying cause of Alzheimer’s.